The life of Britney Spears in data

 January 3, 2008: Spears is hospitalized for issues related to the custody of her children.
 Kevin Federline, her ex-husband, receives sole custody on January 4, 2008.

-February 1, 2008 – A Los Angeles court grants temporary guardianship to Spears’ father, Jamie Spears, after Spears is taken to a hospital and deemed unable to care for herself.
+February 1, 2008 – A Los Angeles court grants temporary guardianship to Spears’s father, Jamie Spears, after Spears is taken to a hospital and deemed unable to care for herself.

 July 18, 2008 – In a custody agreement, Spears gives Federline sole custody of the children, but retains visitation rights.